Data, Depth, and Design: Learning Reliable Models for Skin Lesion Analysis: Materials and Methods

 \subsection{Experimental Design}

-\changed{The main experimental design was a two-level full factorial design for nine of the ten factors mentioned above (a--i), for each one of the five test datasets (j), resulting in $2^9\times5=2560$ treatments evaluated.
-We run a second experiment to evaluate the impact of transfer learning, evaluating seven factors (a--e, g, i, t), and fixing (f) as no segmentation and (h) as SVM layer absent, resulting in $2^8\times5=1280$ treatments evaluated.} In all experiments, we used the area under the Receiver Operating Characteristic curve (AUC) as main metric.
+The \textbf{main experimental design} was a two-level full factorial design for nine of the ten factors mentioned above (a--i), for each one of the five test datasets (j), resulting in $2^9\times5=2560$ treatments evaluated.
+We ran a second experiment to evaluate the impact of \textbf{transfer learning}, evaluating seven factors (a--e, g, i, t), and fixing (f) as no segmentation and (h) as SVM layer absent, resulting in $2^8\times5=1280$ treatments evaluated.
+In all experiments, we used the AUC as main metric.
 Following the ISIC Challenge 2017, we use the mean AUC between the melanoma-vs-all and the keratosis-vs-all as the measured outcome in all experiments.

 The analysis for both experiments was a classical multi-way ANOVA, in which the test datasets entered as one of the factors.
 That choice highlights our aim to make decisions that generalize across datasets, in contrast to maximizing the performance for a particular dataset.